disa-mhembere/Guided-Assembler/README.md

 <pre> assembler.py </pre>
 To run a full assembly you should use the script `assembler.py`.
 The best way to figure out what flags you should run it with is to type `python assembler.py -h`.
 This will reveal call command line flags and a description.
 Here is an example of the args we generally pass:
 <pre> python assembler.py _ _ -r 10 -t -s -c 20 -p 0.01 -m 0.9 -n 100 -C 0.6 -e </pre>

+To reproduce Figure 2. in the paper where we compare dynamic BWT to a static BWT updating reference we used
+<pre> python assembler.py _ _ -r 30 -t -s -c 20 -p 0.01 -m 0.9 -n NT\_SIZE -C 0.5 -e -O1 </pre>
+for the static and
+<pre> python assembler.py _ _ -r 30 -t -s -c 20 -p 0.01 -m 0.9 -n NT\_SIZE -C 0.5 -e </pre>  for the dynamic.
+We iterate through `NT_SIZE` values in `[150, 250, 300, 350, 400, 450, 500]` for both static and dynamic.
+Relaxing the `-m ` value will lead to quicker completion times.

+To reproduce Images like Figure 3, 4 an example would be:
+<pre> python assembler.py _ _ -r 30 -t -s -c 20 -p 0.01 -m 0.75 -n 100 -C 0.5 -e -P -S -F p100 </pre>

 The important args to not here are:
 - The first two positinal(required) args i.e. `_` and `_` are simply stubs for a reference input and a target input.
 The are overridden by the `-t` flag which runs the script in test mode where both target and reference are sythetically generated and printed to stdout before assembly.
 If you specify real file names and don`t use the `-t` flag we assume both inputs are 1 line sequence like those found in the `data` directory.
 You will still need to specify `-r`, the read length so that we can split and create near-even coverage.